babenkoivan/telegram-notifications/README.md

 }
 ```

-To send notification use `notify` method with notifiable entity.
+To send the notification use `notify` method with notifiable entity.

 Let's say we have an authenticated user and we want to send some message right from a route callback.
 We'll do it like this: